mocklock-org/vizcore/README.md

 This is the initial development stage.
 Stay tuned as we will launch the official first beta soon.

+## Architecture

+VizCore is built as a monorepo with two main packages:

+### `@vizcore/core`
+The foundation of VizCore that provides high-performance data processing capabilities.
+It includes a plugin system for extensible data processors, built-in performance monitoring and memory management, and a flexible configuration system for enterprise environments.

+### `@vizcore/react`
+A React integration layer that makes VizCore easily accessible in React applications.
+The package provides React components and hooks that wrap the core functionality, enabling developers to build data visualization dashboards with file upload capabilities, real-time system monitoring, and progress tracking.
+It includes full TypeScript support and follows React best practices for state management and lifecycle handling.

+The React package bridges the gap between VizCore's powerful data processing engine and React's component-based architecture, making it simple to integrate enterprise-grade data visualization into modern web applications.

 ## Development Commands

 ```bash